BBC to show two Afcon quarter-finals

 Viewers can watch hosts Cameroon take on The Gambia on Saturday, 29 January on BBC Two, with kick-off at 16:00 GMT.

-The matches will also be shown on the BBC Sport website, iPlayer and Red Button.
+The matches will also be shown on the BBC Sport website and iPlayer.

 The other two quarter-finals see Burkina Faso take on Tunisia at 19:00 on Saturday and Egypt face Morocco the day after at 19:00.